ishaangulati8/programming-languages-project1/Part-2/readme.md

 ## SQL Statement:
 For cancelling the trade of the stocks `updated` statement is being used and `CancelledAt` is set to the current time using `now()` sql(postgresql) function.

+## Running the program:
+The program can be run using makefile.
+You need to change your directory to Part-2 using `cd Part-2`.
+To run the program please use `make json=JSONFILENAME.json run`.